Open WRE Agent Tool — belief intake, conflict review, and repair

 Taking Everyone's Beliefs Seriously Improves Our Chances of Getting Normative Issues Correct Earlier, which Has Huge Benefits.

 Even if humanity only lasts as long as the typical mammalian species (1 million years), we would only be among the first 0.5% of humans to ever live.
-Our actions bound a world that the following 99.5% of us will inherit.
-If we figure out that X is wrong 1 year sooner than otherwise, this can immediately save the lives of hundreds of thousands of people and leave a better world for the rest 99.5% of us.
+Our actions shape a world that the remaining 99.5% may inherit.
+If we figure out that X is wrong 1 year sooner than otherwise, this can immediately save the lives of hundreds of thousands of people and leave a better world for the remaining 99.5%.
 The earlier the timeframe, the better it is to make ethical discoveries.
+This does not require certainty that we are uniquely pivotal; it only requires non-trivial chances of lock-in windows and very long-run effects.

 Why should I care about future people and whether they will exist?